Sascha8a/BetterGTMPWiki/docs/API_Client (1).md

 ```
 ### Usage example(s)

-* '''An example for creating and showing a new camera at the player's position.'''
+An example for creating and showing a new camera at the player's position.
 ```javascript

 let player = API.getLocalPlayer();